gokyle/literate/README.md

 * To produce a markdown listing for `html.go` and have this printed to standard output:

-        golst html.go
+        literate html.go

   Or, alternatively,

-        golst -o - html.go
+        literate -o - html.go

 * You can produce listings for multiple files at the same time:

-        golst -o pdf *.go
+        literate -o pdf *.go

-  If you ran this on the `golst` directory, you would have `listing.go.pdf`, `html.go.pdf`, and `pandoc.go.pdf`.
+  If you ran this on the `literate` directory, you would have `listing.go.pdf`, `html.go.pdf`, `pandoc.go.pdf`, and `texout.go.pdf`.

 ### Supported Output Formats